Geology of the Cotswolds

-The Cotswolds AONB stretches for nearly 60 miles, forming part of an outcrop of Jurassic rocks that runs NE from the Dorset coast to the North Sea off Yorkshire.
+The single, dominating feature of the Cotswolds is its underlying geology of Jurassic limestone.
+Stretching for nearly 60 miles, the Cotswolds represents one of the best known sections of the outcrop of oolitic limestone that extends across England from Lyme Bay in Dorset, to the North Sea coast.
+It is this limestone that generates a feeling of unity that so characterises the Cotswolds.
 The escarpment can be identified from the area around Bath, right up to near Market Weighton in Yorkshire and is the largest continuous landform feature in lowland England.
 It is a classic example of a scarp and dip landscape.
 The steep western scarp of the Cotswolds exposes sections through Lower and Middle Jurassic rocks that dip gently eastwards towards Oxford and London.

-At Leckhampton Hill and Cleeve Common the thickest sections of Jurassic rocks anywhere in the country are exposed, a feature recognised by their designation as Sites of Special Scientific Interest.
-Towards the south-east the rocks get gradually younger and their different lithologies and erosional histories produce different types of features in the landscape.
+The thickest sections of Jurassic rocks anywhere in the country are exposed at Leckhampton Hill and Cleeve Common, a feature recognised by their designation as Sites of Special Scientific Interest.
+Towards the south east the rocks get gradually younger and their different lithologies and erosional histories produce different types of features in the landscape.
 The relationships between geology and landscape can be clearly seen.

 The landscape of the escarpment is relatively young, as the wearing back of the escarpment has taken place over the last 1.6 million years during the Quaternary period.
 Evidence of periglacial activity comes from gravel fans at the edge of the scarp and some areas continue to show active geomorphological processes.
 The Cotswolds escarpment probably has one of the highest inland concentrations of landslips in the country.
 The gentle undulations of the Cotswold landscape were formed by numerous streams cutting down through the rocks.
 Some of these streams still flow but many were the result of melting snow and ice and higher levels of precipitation following the Ice Ages that have left dry valleys behind them.